Sometimes all you'll have at Christmas will be memories. Will they be enough?

 So I tell you I'm gay.
 What're you going to say back to me?

 Worst scenario you say: "I'm not gay and I don't want to be around any guy who's gay."

-Not too horrible a scenario: "I'm not gay, but its okay if you are, Brad."
+Not too horrible a scenario: "I'm not gay, but its okay if you are, Terry."

 A little better scenario: "I'm not gay, so let's try to find you a boyfriend."

-Best scenario: "Oh my god, I'm gay too and I love you, man!"
+Best scenario: "Oh my god, I'm gay too and I love you, Terry!"

 Yeah!
 Like no freakin' way!

 Yeah, it's been a while since I've written anything here.
 I can't stand holding this in anymore.
 I'm going to your house right now and tell you that I'm gay.
 I'll leave the 'I love you' part out for the time being.
 I don't think you'll freak or anything.
 I think you'll be Ok with me being gay and you being straight.
 I'll see how it goes.
 Whatever happens at least I'll know.